shashankpandey03/JBillingAppDirect/README.md

   # JBilling
     This module contains all the rest apis related to product, store, pricing and to trigger ideal price calculator scheduler.
 This module also has a scheduler that runs at a given interval of time and calculates ideal price for every product id.
 This takes JBilling-Rule-Processor and JBilling-dto as dependecy.

+# Scripts SQL
+  Execute scripts.sql before executing the JBilling project.

+# Executing project
+  The main project is JBilling which is spring boot based.
+After building projects in the above given order, run JBilling project.

 # Running JUnit
   Junit test cases can be executed for JBilling and JBilling-Rule-Processor projects by executing below command in their respective           directories. mvn test